-The total pension liability was determined by an actuarial valuation as of June 30, 2015, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by an actuarial valuation as of June 30, 2016, using the following actuarial assumptions, applied to all periods included in the measurement:

-Mortality: 105 percent of the RP2014 Healthy Annuitant mortality table, sex distinct, with rates projected to 2015.
+Mortality: 105 percent of the RP2014 Healthy Annuitant mortality table, sex distinct, with generational mortality improvements using the MP-2014 two-dimensional mortality improvement scales recently released by the Society of Actuaries.

-Inflation: 3.0%
+Inflation: 2.75%

-Investment Rate of Return: 7.25%, net of pension plan investment expense, including inflation.
+Investment Rate of Return: 7.00%, net of pension plan investment expense, including inflation.